 The Governmental Functions Division provides a wide variety of both administrative and technical services to local governments and other related entities.
 Please see below for examples:

-- Provides technical support to several E-911 districts
+- Provides technical support to the E-911 districts in seven counties

-- Supplies solid waste collection design and operation assistance to counties and municipalities
+- Provides solid waste collection system design and operation assistance to multiple cities and counties

-- Conducts successful household hazardous waste collection days in Lee County and Oxford
+- Conducts successful household hazardous waste collection days in Lee County and the City of Oxford

 The Governmental Functions Division provides administrative support to the Three Rivers Solid Waste Management Authority (Authority) as well.
 Please see below for further information regarding the Authority:

 Tuition Assistance Program

-Three Rivers Planning & Development District (Three Rivers) continues to administer the Tuition Assistance Program (TAP) is a partnership created for counties (and their partners) in Three Rivers that will allow high school seniors to receive tuition assistance for four regular semesters at a community college.
-TAP is a ten-year program with a $25,000 maximum grant per year from Three Rivers that requires a local/private match equal to the lesser of 4 to 1 or the equivalent of what one mill will produce in the participating county.
+Three Rivers Planning & Development District (Three Rivers) continues to administer the Tuition Assistance Program (TAP), a partnership created for counties (and their partners) in Three Rivers that will allow graduating high school seniors to receive tuition assistance for four regular semesters at a community college.
+The TAP is a ten-year program with a $25,000 maximum grant per year from Three Rivers that requires a local/private match equal to the lesser of 4 to 1 or the equivalent of what one mill will produce in the participating county.
 Three Rivers administers the TAP at no cost to the participating counties.